Warren Woods State Park

-Warren Woods State Park is a 311 acre nature preserve and public recreation area in Berrien County, Michigan, near the town of Three Oaks.
+Warren Woods State Park is a 311 acre nature preserve and public recreation area in Berrien County, Michigan, near the village of Three Oaks.
 The state park is leased by private owners to the state of Michigan.

 History

-The woods are named for Edward Kirk Warren (1847-1919), the inventor of the featherbone corset (which replaced the whalebone corset with turkey bones and secured his fortune).
+The woods are named for Edward Kirk Warren (1847-1919), the inventor of the featherbone corset (which replaced the whalebone in corsets with turkey feathers and secured his fortune).
 Starting in 1879, Warren bought 150 acres of the woods and 250 acres of the dunes, setting them aside for preservation.

 Natural features

 The park is home to the last climax beech-maple forest in Michigan, which occupies 200 acre.
 The virgin North American beech (Fagus grandifolia) and sugar maple (Acer saccharum) forest has specimens 125 feet tall and with girths greater than 5 feet in diameter.
 The remaining area in the park consists of floodplain oak-hickory forest.
 Because of the size and age of the trees, and the rarity of the ecosystem, the area has been designated since 1967 as a National Natural Landmark.
 Many of the beeches, with their smooth, thin, silver-grey bark, are heavily scarred by hand-carved graffiti, some of it decades old; however, the practice seems to have fallen out of favor in recent years.